 The kitchen staff consists of preparation workers who execute several routine tasks as directed by chefs, food service managers, and cooks.
 These works should have the ability to follow cooking instructions and deliver well-prepared meals.
 Their responsibilities include the cleanup of dishes, cooking equipment, and the working stations.
 They also take charge of food safety regulations, storing and sorting of ingredients, and preparing foodstuff.

-As far as similarities go, this is where it ends because a food service worker responsibility requires skills such as "patients," "pet," "cash control," and "rehabilitation."
+While similarities exist, there are also some differences between food service workers and kitchen staff.
+For instance, food service worker responsibilities require skills such as "patients," "pet," "cash control," and "rehabilitation."
 Whereas a kitchen staff is skilled in "quality food," "meal preparation," "kitchen prep," and "attentiveness."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Kitchen staff tend to reach similar levels of education than food service workers.
+Kitchen staff earn the highest salaries when working in the education industry, with an average yearly salary of $30,914.
+On the other hand, food service workers are paid more in the retail industry with an average salary of $30,177.kitchen staff tend to reach similar levels of education than food service workers.
 In fact, kitchen staff are 0.0% more likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.

 A food prep/dishwasher's role is to perform food preparation and cleaning duties in a kitchen, under the supervision and directives of a chef or manager.
 One of their primary responsibilities is washing dishes, sanitizing utensils, and preparing ingredients by washing, peeling, and cutting them according to size.
 They may also participate in organizing, sorting, and putting them in proper storage.
 There are also instances when they have to perform basic cooking tasks ranging from boiling and frying to baking.
 Furthermore, a food prep/dishwasher may have the duty of maintaining the kitchen's cleanliness and other areas.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that food service worker responsibilities requires skills like "customer service," "pet," "cash control," and "rehabilitation."
-But a kitchen aide might use skills, such as, "meal preparation," "functional operation," "food trays," and "food safety."
+For example, resumes show us that food service worker responsibilities requires skills like "customer service," "pet," "cash control," and "rehabilitation."
+But a kitchen aide might use other skills in their typical duties, such as, "meal preparation," "functional operation," "food trays," and "food safety."

 An associate food scientist is primarily responsible for developing new recipes for a company, ensuring quality and marketability.
 They are also responsible for improving existing recipes, performing support tasks for a head scientist, conducting market research and analysis, monitoring the progress of projects, and maintaining all recipes' data and records, including nutrition value and ingredients.
 Furthermore, there are instances when an associate food scientist must manage the packaging and storing processes of food, ensuring consumers' health and safety.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from food service workers resumes, they are more likely to have skills like "food handling," "patients," "pet," and "cash control."
-But a food prep/dishwasher might have skills like "wash dishes," "unload trucks," "banquet tables," and "bus tables."
+The required skills of the two careers differ considerably.
+For example, food service workers are more likely to have skills like "food handling," "patients," "pet," and "cash control."
+But a food prep/dishwasher is more likely to have skills like "wash dishes," "unload trucks," "banquet tables," and "bus tables."